rgmarelli/devs-tossim/doc/manual-en.md

 The installation of the framework consists in the copy of the source code to a user's directory.
 No additional steps are required.

-The framework is composed of two main directories: devsforcpp y devstossim.
+The framework is composed of two main directories: devsforcpp & devstossim.

 The implementation of DEVS can be found on the directory: devsforcpp.
 This implementation is generic and can be used independently of the models of WSN motes.